stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

 ## First steps

-The calculator application has been chosen because its logic is very straightforward and we can focus on working with GTK+ framework without much distraction while keeping the tutorial reasonably practical.
+The calculator application has been chosen because its logic is very straightforward and we can focus on working with the GTK+ framework without much distraction while keeping the tutorial reasonably practical.

 Let's start by importing some modules: